S3-working-group/s3-practical-guide/slides.md

 ---

-## P5.6: Continuous Improvement Of Work Process With S3
+## Pattern 5.6: Continuous Improvement Of Work Process With S3

 ### To reveal drivers and establish a metrics-based pull-system for organizational change.